Forest ecology

 Forest ecology is the scientific study of the interrelated patterns, processes, flora, fauna, funga, and ecosystems in forests.
 The management of forests is known as forestry, silviculture, and forest management.
 A forest ecosystem is a natural woodland unit consisting of all plants, animals, and micro-organisms (biotic components) in that area functioning together with all of the non-living physical (abiotic) factors of the environment.

 Importance

-Forests have an enormously important role to play in the global ecosystem.
-Forests produce approximately 28% of the Earth's oxygen (the vast majority being created by oceanic plankton), they also serve as homes for millions of people, and billions depend on forests in some way.
-Likewise, a large proportion of the world's animal species live in forests.
-Forests are also used for economic purposes such as fuel and wood products.
+Forests have an enormously important role to play in the global ecosystem, as they cover almost a third of all land.
+They produce approximately 28% of the Earth's oxygen (the vast majority being created by oceanic plankton), and serve as crucial carbon sinks.
+Forests drive the hydrological cycle through a biotic pump, which draws moisture from the ocean in order to replace natural water losses.
+Without forests, erosion and sediment production intensifies.
+Forests also host 80% of all terrestrial organisms. and provide services for humans as well.
+People depend directly on forests for fuel, wood products, and enrichment.
 Forest ecology therefore has a great impact upon the whole biosphere and human activities that are sustained by it.